-equation (4).
+This simple model has the potential to generate what we term 'the precautionary saving effect of government consumption'.
+If government consumption acts as a form of public insurance against consumption risk generated by health shocks, then increases in government consumption dampen expected consumption dispersion.
+This effect is captured by equation (4).
 Once individuals perceive that consumption risk has diminished, they dissave by increasing current private consumption relative to future consumption.
 This effect on consumption growth is visible in equation (3).
 According to the mechanism we just outlined, also the process (7) - and especially the persistence parameter ρ_g - plays a role in our analysis.
 In particular, the more persistent is the increase in government consumption, the larger the precautionary saving effect is.

-3 Empirical Analysis
+3 Empirical analysis

-This section is structured into three parts.
+This section is structured into four parts.
 We first describe the datasets.
-Then we present the empirical strategy.
+Then, we present the main features of the Italian health system and how these features can interact with our analysis.
+Further, we present the empirical strategy and results.
 We conclude by summarizing and interpreting the estimation results.